 INSIDER TIPCheck the Tate Modern’s website before visiting to see what exhibitions are on display and if the viewing level is open.
 At the time of writing, the viewing terrace is temporarily closed.

 Take a Walk Through Hyde Park & Kensington Gardens

 London is famous for its impressive Royal Parks, and the contiguous Hyde Park and Kensington Gardens are perfect for escaping the hustle and bustle of the city.
 The slightly wilder and more rambling 350-acre Hyde Park was once Henry VIII’s deer hunting grounds and a venue for aristocratic duels, promenades, and military reviews.
 Today you can walk to the Serpentine lake where you can swim or take a spin in a paddleboat before checking out contemporary art at the Serpentine Gallery.
-Then head west to the more manicured Kensington Gardens, where you’ll find the bronze statue of Peter Pan, the Round Pond, and William III and Mary II’s majestic 17th century Kensington Palace—now home to the Duke and Duchess of Cambridge.
+Then head west to the more manicured Kensington Gardens, where you’ll find the bronze statue of Peter Pan, the Round Pond, and William III and Mary II’s majestic 17th–century Kensington Palace—now home to the Duke and Duchess of Cambridge.
 Today you can walk to the Serpentine Lake, where you can swim (between 5:30 and 9:30 AM daily).